To see information relevant to you please log in or Not you?

 If you opt out of the Fund at your normal pension age:

-• you stop making contributions and building up pension;
+• you stop making contributions and building up pension,

 • when you stop working for Nestlé, your DB Core and/or DB CorePlus pension will start.
-It will be calculated based on your career average revalued pensionable earnings (this is based on your earnings and length of service – find out more in the ‘How your pension builds up’ section) and your pensionable service when you reach your normal pension age (or at the date you opt out if later).
-This pension (and any defined benefit pension you built up before 1 August 2010) will then be increased by a late retirement factor to reflect the later start date.
-This ‘late retirement factor’ is used because the longer you have worked, the more you’ve paid into the Fund, and the more pension you get out as a result.
+It will be calculated based on your career average revalued pensionable earnings (this is based on your earnings and length of service — find out more in How your pension builds up) and your pensionable service when you reach your normal pension age (or at the date you opt out if later).
+We'll then apply a late retirement factor to this pension (and any defined benefit pension you built up before 1 August 2010) to reflect the later start date.
+This factor will reflect the fact that you've worked longer, paid more into the Fund, and will get a higher

-• If you die, your dependants will receive the same benefits as if you had stopped working (see Death after leaving).
+• If you die, your dependants will receive the same benefits as if you had stopped working — see Death after leaving).

 If you carry on contributing to the Fund after you reach your normal pension age:

-• you carry on making contributions and building up pension as normal, until no later than when you reach age 75;
+• you carry on making contributions and building up pension as normal, until no later than when you reach age 75,

 • your death-in-service benefits will carry on as normal.